Streamline your WinUI 3 / Windows App SDK development workflow with GitHub Copilot Chat

 In Visual Studio, select View > GitHub Copilot Chat.

-Screenshot of Copilot Chat being selected
+A screenshot of GitHub Copilot Chat being selected from Visual Studio's View menu.

 Prompting through inline Copilot Chat